StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Overview

 For debugging purposes, it may be helpful to enable logging for a StackState check, event handler or function.
 You can use the StackState CLI to set a logging level and then track messages in the file `stackstate.log`.
 Logging can be enabled for checks, event handlers, propagation functions and view state configuration functions.
-Note that it is not currently possible to enable logging for other function types.
+It is not currently possible to enable logging for other function types.

 ## Enable logging for a check, event handler or function instance

-The logging level can be set in the StackState CLI using the ID of the check, event handler or function.
+The logging level can be set in the StackState CLI using the ID of the check, event handler or function instance.

 {% hint style="info" %}
-Note that logging will be enabled for an instance of a check, event handler or function, not for the function itself.
+Logging should be enabled for an instance of a check, event handler or function, not for the function itself.
 {% endhint %}

-1. Find the ID for the check, event handler or function you want to enable logging for:
+1. Find the ID for the instance of the check, event handler or function that you want to enable logging for:
     - [Checks](#checks-and-propagation-functions)
     - [Event handlers](#event-handlers)
     - [Propagation functions](#checks-and-propagation-functions)